 - Provide an example when your ethics were tested.

-Once you've prepared answers to all of the above questions, you are ready to make a case for yourself as your prospective employer's next hire.
-Good luck!
+Once you've prepared answers to all of the above questions, you will be well prepared to make a case for yourself as your prospective employer's next hire.
+Additionally, come prepared with a list of questions to ask your prospective employer.